hummingbot/hummingbot/DATA_COLLECTION.md

 ## How do I opt-in to or opt-out of data sharing?

 From the Hummingbot client, run the command `config heatbeat_enabled` and set to `False` to disable all data reporting.
-Trade data and client data collection is saved in the `conf_global.yml` file in the base directory of the client.
+Trade data and client data configurations are saved in the `conf_global.yml` file in the base directory of the client.

 ## How this data is used